albakhtari/photoshop-22-linux/README.md

 - [x] Check wether Photoshop is installed before installing (does the "_Ps-prefix_" folder exist?)

+- [X] ~Colour code the output~ Colour code the output of all scripts using a `printMessage` function

 - [ ] ~Check that components are installed in the installer~ Improve dependencies checking

-- [ ] ~Colour code the output~ Colour code the output of all scripts using a `printMessage` function

-- [ ] Sort out the "open with" issue
+- [ ] Sort out the "open with Photoshop" issue

 - [ ] Add ability to create multiple prefixes

+- [ ] Move all functions to a function script

 ## CREDITS